 As web development advances, the way we assemble websites and front-ends is also changing.

 New frameworks, libraries, and tools are developed on a daily basis and it can be hard to keep up.
-As a result, many advancements in web technology have focused on simplifying web development.
-Some of those include concepts like headless content management systems, like ButterCMS, which help simplify back-end development.
+As a result, many current advancements in web technology are focused on simplifying web development.
+Some of those include concepts like headless content management systems like ButterCMS, whose Next.js CMS and Gatsby.js CMS can greatly simplify back-end development.

 Both of these frameworks were developed to help ease the connection between the back and front-end.
 Partnered with the right headless CMS, this workflow can majorly streamline your development process.

 But when you compare Gatsby vs Next.js, which is the best React UI framework?
 We'll start by taking a look at each individually.